utah-cs3550-fa25/assignments/hw1.md

   supposed to be part of the web page.
 Find and delete it.
 - Unnecessary wrapper elements.
 ChatGPT inserts a lot of `<div>` and `<span>` elements, partly to support microdata (see below).
 Delete them unless you're using them for styling or layout.
-There are sometimes other wrapper elements that aren't needed once you remove the extra content ChatGPT made up; for example, if you remove a figure caption then you no longer need the `<figure>` element.
+Likewise, remove `<figure>` elements unless they combine an image with a caption.
 - Header content.
 The page header should be the same for all pages, except of course that they should all have different page titles.
-  ChatGPT generated each page a bit differently.
-You'll probably want to look at all of the page headings across all the pages, pick the best combined heading, and copy that to all of the pages.
+  The page titles should follow a consistent format, like `Title - Dishbook`.
+Since ChatGPT generated each page a bit differently, you'll probably want to look at all of the page headings, combine the best pieces, and copy that to all of the pages.
 - Heading hierarchy.
 ChatGPT doesn't always use the right heading number; make sure all of your headings are in order, with an `<h1>` for the page title and similarly-global headings, `<h2>` for